 Power supply to the Camino Rojo Project is connected to the national grid at Concepción del Oro.
-Overhead powerlines connect 34.5 kV, three phase and 60 Hz power system, to a metering and switching substation located at approximately NAD27 245609E, 2674826N.
+Overhead powerlines connect 34.5 kV, three phase and 60 Hz power system, to a metering and switching substation located nearby.
 Power from the main substation is distributed at 34.5 kV.
 Emergency power generators supply electric power to critical process equipment, the mine camp, and the raw water pumping system.
 Internet and limited cellular communications are currently available, though these systems will be expanded for operations.